History

 UAS Remaking America challenges students to understand and interpret the evolution of the nation – politically, economically, socially – in the 20th century.
 This course begins by covering the changing relationship between the federal government and the American public during the Great Depression and the New Deal.
 Students then examine WWII and the Cold War as creating the conditions for the Civil Rights movement and attendant social movements in America’s cities, campuses and households, setting the stage for the conservative counter-revolution that crystallized around Ronald Reagan and the rise of the New Right.
 Students complete an independent research paper in this course.
 Required to fulfill US history requirement (1/2 credit) (10th and 11th Graders).

-Birth of Modern China closely examines three distinct periods of Chinese history: End of Imperial China (1842-1911), Republican China (1911-1949) and Chairman Mao's China (1949-1976).
-In 100 years, China transformed from an isolated and independent empire to an internationally embroiled player on the world stage.
-Students in this course gain a clear understanding of how 2,000 years of dynastic rule collapsed and the significance of western politics and political philosophy in China during the first half of the 20th century.
-Students also investigate various attempts to recreate and revise a Chinese identity suitable for and powerful enough to engage the modern world.
-This course takes special care to utilize primary resource materials such as political speeches, propaganda art, literature and film.
-(1/2 credit) (10th graders only)
+Birth of Modern China closely examines three distinct periods of Chinese history: the end of Imperial China (1842–1911), Republican China (1911–1949), and Chairman Mao's China (1949–1976).
+In 100 years, China transformed from an isolated and independent empire to a key player on the world stage.
+Students in this course gain a clear understanding of how Western imperialism brought 2,000 years of dynastic rule to an abrupt end.
+Students also explore China's vibrant and contested political landscape in the first half of the 20th century, which culminated in the largest civil war in history.
+The course concludes with an investigation of the turbulent rise of the communist state, in which students have the opportunity to pursue an independent research project on the challenges it faces today.
+This course features an array of remarkable primary resource materials, such as political speeches, propaganda art, literature and film.
+(1/2 credit) (10th Graders Only)

 Civics and Society is an introduction to democracy and the political, economic and social systems that support it.
-With a focus on systems and power, students will develop an understanding of government structures at the local, state and federal levels.
-Students will reflect on their own political identities and consider how effective change makers assess, plan and carry out actions to make a lasting impact.
-Key topics include: the purpose of government, the evolution of democracy in the USA, and movements for human rights by people who cannot vote.
+With a focus on systems and power, students will develop an understanding of government structures and consider how effective change makers assess, plan and carry out actions to make a lasting impact.
+Key topics include: the purposes and functions of government, the evolution of democracy in the USA and movements for civil rights.
 Students will create a culminating research project on a topic of their choosing.
 This course pays particular attention to reading, writing and research skills, providing multiple opportunities for students to practice summarizing, synthesizing and building on the information and ideas they collect.
 (1/2 credit) (10th graders only)

 Globalization asks students to ponder three central questions to shape our efforts: What is globalization?
 How has it affected people's lives and shaped the way people live?
 How have people influenced the process of globalization?
 In attempting to answer these questions, we will define globalization and its broad features, and then examine pre-industrial, industrial and post industrial globalization in its economic, social, cultural, and now geologic manifestations.
 The course then ask students to apply the thematic lens of migrations – of people, ideas, commodities, and power which culminates in an independent research project.
 (1/2 credit) (10th graders only)

-UAS Constitutional Law is our study of Civil Liberties and The Bill Of Rights and focuses on a number of issues: freedom of speech; the rights of minors and students; the rights of the accused; and equal protection under the law.
-Students primarily rely on The Constitution and U.S. Supreme Court judicial opinions as the core texts for the course.
-When possible students also visit courts and meet with lawyers.
+UAS Constitutional Law is our study of The Bill Of Rights and focuses on a number of issues including the rights of minors and students; the rights of the accused as defined by the 4th, 5th, 6th, and 14th Amendments; and equal protection under the law.
+Students primarily rely on The Constitution and U.S. Supreme Court opinions as the core texts for the course, and they develop logical reasoning skills through legal analysis and argumentation.
+Writing assignments utilize a unique format that encourages logical precision and thorough explanation of reasoning.
+Assignments also include an oral argument, a podcast, and options for independent research, and we try to connect our class.
+When possible, students also visit courts and meet with lawyers, as well as make connections to current events and court cases.
 The goal of the course is for students to develop basic constitutional literacy and the ability to identify and apply legal precedent and reasoning to novel contexts.(1/2 credit) (11th and 12th Graders only)

-UAS History of South Asia: Modern South Asia explores a region celebrated for its cultural diversity and roughly 3500-year textual history.
-The course focuses on the modern period (mid-18th to mid-20th centuries), which was crucial to the formation of India, Pakistan, and Bangladesh as modern nation-states.
-Throughout the course we grapple with the challenges posed by the study of other cultures and identities (gender, caste, and religion) in culturally sensitive ways.
+UAS History of South Asia: UAS History of South Asia has been updated to introduce students not only to the history of modern South Asia (including the formation of India, Pakistan, and Bangladesh), but also to what is often called 'ancient' or 'classical' India.
+Students explore that period through its rich cultural history: weighing in on the Hindu-Buddhist debate on the nature of reality, appreciating the pathos of one of the most important works of world literature, and reflecting on the potentially religious power of art experience.
+Coming to the modern period, students investigate the coming of Western colonialism while considering the challenges posed by the study of other cultures and identities (gender, caste, and religion) in culturally sensitive ways.
 For example, were the British justified in outlawing the ritual self-immolation of widows?
-Or, does Muslim-majority Kashmir have a right to independence from Hindu-majority India?
-We also confront the complex historiography of South Asian Islam: how and why historians have diverged so dramatically in their accounts of it.
-And for much of the course we track the ways in which different nationalist factions under leaders like M. K. Gandhi—divided by caste and religion—agitated for and finally won independence.
+Students also confront the complex historiography of South Asian Islam — namely, how and why historians have diverged so dramatically in their accounts of it.
+We conclude by tracking the ways in which different nationalist factions under leaders like M. K. Gandhi — divided by caste and religion — agitated for and finally won independence.
 Our work culminates in a reflection on the tragic Partition of 1947 and an intensive exploration of a topic of contemporary significance, such as the fate of Kashmir or the rise of Hindu nationalism.
 (1/2 credit) (11th and 12th Graders only)

 UAS Modern Middle East takes up the stories of three places -Israel/Palestine, Iran and Egypt - as students investigate a number of themes and issues: tyranny and aspirations for democracy, religion and secularism, civil rights and the status of women, western intervention, and nationalism and the nation state.
 Students gain fluency in the conflict over Israel/Palestine, the 1979 revolution in Iran and subsequent seizing of the American embassy, and the events leading to the Arab Spring in Egypt.
 Throughout the course, students will be challenged to recognize and wrestle with the preconceptions they bring to the study of this region.
 Our studies of all three countries begin in the late 1800s but will also include significant reading of contemporary news.
 (1/2 credit) (11th and 12th graders only)